tjhickey724/compiler_design/notes/intro/compiler_demo.md

         printf("%d\t%d\n", i, square); }
     return 0; }
 ```
-which prompts the user for an integer n and then prints a table of the squares of all integers fromm 1 to n
+which prompts the user for an integer n and then prints a table of the squares of all integers from 1 to n

 If we compile this in a Mac terminal with
 ``` bash